briankoser/sfc-listeners-guide/episodes/0106-in-the-loop-with-looper.md

 {% timeLink podcast_file_url, '12:40' %} Ben wants to play the "Matt Anderson Crackup" clip.

-Matt and Ben will send a link to the video for a $5 donation. <q class="archivist inline"><a href="https://www.youtube.com/watch?v=vOGiSyH3qbQ">Here ya go.</a></q>
+Matt and Ben will send a link to the video for a $5 donation. {% arc %}<a href="https://www.youtube.com/watch?v=vOGiSyH3qbQ">Here ya go.</a>{% endarc %}

 # Main Topic
 Matt is afraid listeners will think this episode is a time loop and skip it.

-{% timeLink podcast_file_url, '16:50' %} The hosts voted three to one to not give time loops new episode numbers, but Matt continues to do it anyway. <q class="archivist inline">Thanks, Matt!</q>
+{% timeLink podcast_file_url, '16:50' %} The hosts voted three to one to not give time loops new episode numbers, but Matt continues to do it anyway. {% arc %}Thanks, Matt!{% endarc %}

 {% rating 'Looper', 5, 4 %}